antor940/AFKBot/README.md

 		* "password" : Password of the account, if the server has online-mode set to false, you can leave it as null.
 		* "msgToWhisper" : Custom message to reply to whispers.
 	* "announcements" : Options for the announcements.
+		* "saySomething" : Options to make the bot say something in the chat every X milliseconds.
+			* "enable" : true/false.
+Toggle this. false by default.
+			* "interval" : Interval between each message is sent.
+In milliseconds.
+			* "lineToSay" : String.
+A line to say every "interval" milliseconds.
 		* "windowsAnnouncements" : true/false.
 Receive notifications from Windows if something happens to the bot.
 		* "discordBot" : Options for the Discord Bot.
 			* "sendChat" : true/false.
 Wether the bot sends the chat to Discord.